The Evolution of the Band

 The DVD "An American Carnival" released in 2011.

 Barry currently spends much of his time with this national touring group.
-When he is not touring with Caribbean Sound Barry also performs with Steel Bamboo, The Conch Fritters and as a soloist with Tropico Steel Drums and tours with his own group The Conch Fritters.
+When he is not touring with Caribbean Sound Barry also performs with Steel Bamboo, touring with The Conch Fritters and performing as a soloist with Tropico Steel Drums.
 In addition, Barry is Executive Director of CST Entertainment Productions LLC, the parent company of Caribbean Sound.
 During the school year Barry is a percussion clinician at Freedom Crossing Academy and Palm Valley Academy in St Johns County, Florida working with the percussion students in the band programs.
+Barry currently has endorsements with Sabian Cymbals, Gon Bops Percussion, Salyers Percussion and Encore Mallets.

 Mike Wilson is a founding member and partner in Caribbean Sound Steel Pan & World Music Ensemble.
 He performs on Triple Guitars and vocals.
 Imbued with a lifelong belief that teamwork is the lynchpin of success, Mike develops educational programs and corporate seminars teaching teamwork skills through the use of steel drums and music.
 A graduate of the University of North Florida, Mike studied percussion and performance with Charlotte Mabrey, the former principal percussionist of the Jacksonville Symphony Orchestra (JSO).
 As a result, Mike performed as a percussionist of the JSO from 1981 to 1990 working with Bernadette Peters, Skitch Henderson, Luciano Pavarotti among other artists.